AmitXShukla/Mojo/_sources/datatype.md

 Since these [built-in modules](https://docs.modular.com/mojo/lib.html) are part of standard library, you don't need to explicitly import them.

-In `Mojo', a Type comes from a module implementation.
+In `Mojo`, mostly a Type comes from a module's struct implementation.

 For example - `Int` is a type represents an integer value.
 It comes from `int` module that implements `Int` class.